-Search conferences with the existing academic and administrative staff were organized on the week of February 3-7, 2020.
-Mixed groups of academic and administrative staff met in the first two days to exchange ideas, carry out SWOT Analysis, and came up with and discuss the new mission statement proposals.
+Search conferences with the existing academic and administrative staff were organized during the week of February 3-7, 2020.
+Mixed groups of academic and administrative staff met in the first two days to exchange ideas and carry out a SWOT Analysis.
+They came up with and discussed the new mission statement proposals.